Clea Atkinson, Zaheer Yousef, Sian Hughes and Victor Sim

-Cardiff and Vale University Health Board Velindre University NHS Trust
+Cardiff and Vale University Health Board and Velindre University NHS Trust

 This Bevan Exemplar project aimed to enable heart failure patients to live out the final stages of their illness at home by introducing the use of subcutaneous Furosemide infusions.